redazul/clockwork_init/README.md

 # create worker account

-The following command should be done on a secured laptop.
+:computer: The following command should be done on a secured laptop.

 # clockwork init